-- Health regions report minor service delivery issues. - Health regions report nine vacancies out of 76 full time positions.
+- Health regions report minor service delivery issues related to recruitment and retention. - Health regions report five vacancies out of 94 full time positions. - One health region is attempting to recruit to vacancies at the time of this report.

-Having reviewed the information as provided by employers, and considering the labour market criteria, the Market Supplement Review Committee recommends:

-• To maintain the current market supplement for the Respiratory Therapist classification.
+Having reviewed the information as provided by employers and considering the labour market criteria, the Market Supplement Review Committee recommends maintaining the current market supplement for the Respiratory Therapist classification.